 It is the responsibility of all faculty, staff, and students to strive to create a campus community free of all forms of discrimination.
 This policy, therefore, applies to all employees and students.

-Anyone who encounters discrimination is urged to report incidents to the Office of Equity and Diversity as soon as possible.
+Anyone who encounters discrimination is urged to report incidents to the College's Affirmative Action Officer as soon as possible.

 Dismissal and Academic Standing